Dreams of Reason Produce Monsters: Release and reception

-After the release of his debut solo album Titles, Karn wanted to prove that he was a composer and more than just a bass player.
-Therefore, on Dreams of Reason Produce Monsters, there isn't much bass guitar.
-However, he later thought there should have been more bass on the album and described it as the weakest album he made.
+After the release of his debut solo album, Titles, Karn wanted to prove that he was a composer and more than just a bass player.
+Therefore, on Dreams of Reason Produce Monsters, the bass guitar was not largely used.
+However, he later thought he should have used more on the album and described it as the weakest album he made.

 The album features two of his former Japan bandmates, David Sylvian and Steve Jansen.
-Sylvian provides vocals on "Buoy" and "When Love Walks In", which were two of the three songs that feature vocals on the album (with the other being "Answer" which features a choir and ensemble).
-Sylvian also co-wrote these two songs and also provided additional keyboards on "Land".
-Jansen co-produced the album with Karn as well as playing it as writing "Land".
+Sylvian co-wrote and provided vocals on "Buoy" and "When Love Walks In", two of three songs that feature vocals on the album, along with "Answer" which features a choir and ensemble.
+Sylvian also provided additional keyboards on "Land".
+Jansen co-produced the album with Karn, and also wrote "Land".

 "Buoy" was released as a single in January 1987.
 It featured "Dreams of Reason" as the B-side and "Language of Ritual" as the second 12-inch single B-side.
 The single peaked at number 63 on the UK Singles Chart.

 Reviewing for New Musical Express, Len Brown was "far from satisfied" with the album, describing it as "by and large an instrumental work; a neo-classical affair; a movie soundtrack in need of images or at least explanations", with several songs "really [amounting] to unaffecting, repetitive ramblings, lacking focus or real direction".
 However, he did describe "Buoy" as "one clear moment of beauty" that "towers above everything else" on the album.
-Carole Linfield for Music Week wrote that the album "does touch briefly on the esoteric beauty of Karn's former group Japan", but that the album "though both acceptable and professional, remains firmly planted in the ambient section.
+Carole Linfield for Music Week wrote that the album "does touch briefly on the esoteric beauty of Karn's former group Japan", but, "though both acceptable and professional, remains firmly planted in the ambient section.
 Which is no mean feat, but it's failing is really in the fact that the best track by far is the single".